Honan Chapel: Tabernacle

-The tabernacle is positioned at the far end of the chancel and is the chapel's focal point.
+The tabernacle at the far end of the chancel is the chapel's focal point.
 It is formed from carved stone and shaped in a manner reminiscent of the arched roofs and entrances of medieval Irish churches.
 Its upper, triangular panel is set in the gable of the "entrance" and shows the Trinity of God the Father, Jesus crucified, and the Holy Spirit in the form of a dove; around them, two angels carry the sun, moon and other symbols of creation.

 The lower, rectangular panel represents the doorway and is set against a background of branches and leaves attached in silver-gilt; it shows the Lamb of God standing on a brightly coloured altar decorated with three-ringed crosses and two angels acting as servers kneeling before it.
 The dove is surrounded by what Teehan describes as "the deep blue void of Heaven".
 Here, he is accompanied by flights of angels, carrying instruments of the Passion.
 The enamel embellishments are by the Irish craftsman and stained glass specialist Oswald Reeves and described by Teehan as the best of his work.